SMNUResearch/SMNUResearch.github.io/_pages/about.md

 ---

 <span class='anchor' id='about-me'></span>
 I received the B.S. degree in Electrical and Computer Engineering from Seoul National University in 2018.
-I am currently working toward the integrated M.S. and Ph.D. degrees in Electrical and Computer Engineering at Seoul National University.
+I am currently working toward the integrated M.S. and Ph.D. degrees advised by Hyuk-Jae Lee in Electrical and Computer Engineering at Seoul National University.

 My current research interests include
 - Multi-view object classification and detection